kartonfarkas/api_docs/source/suite/contacts/checking_contact_internal_ids.rst

 Checking Contact Internal IDs
 =============================

-Returns the list of internal IDs of existing contacts and a list of errors indexed by the keyIDs.
+Returns the list of internal IDs of existing contacts and a list of errors indexed by the key IDs.
 Errors are collected if

    * no contact is found